My

 came to understand that Daddy loved me the best that he could;

-and through the years, he got better and better at it.
+and through the years, he got better at it.
 Daddy

-had a beautiful, big and loving heart; and he came a long way
+had a beautiful, big and loving heart; and he'd come a long way

 from where he started.
-I'm very proud of my Dad and he was,
+I'm very proud of my Dad and the progress he made in this lifetime!

 What